NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Fading Fox.md

     desc: "`pf2:1` Jaws +10 (agile, finesse)\n__Damage__  1d6 + 1 piercing"

   - name: "Leaping Pounce"
-    desc: "`pf2:1`  The fading fox either Strides or Leaps up to its Speed and makes a Strike at the end of that movement.\nIf the fox began this action [[Conditions/Hidden|Hidden]], it remains hidden until after this ability's Strike."
+    desc: "`pf2:1`  The fading fox either Strides or Leaps up to its Speed and makes a Strike at the end of that movement.\n\nIf the fox began this action [[Conditions/Hidden|Hidden]], it remains hidden until after this ability's Strike."

   - name: "[[Bestiary Ability Glossary/Sneak Attack|Sneak Attack]]"
     desc: "  The fading fox deals an additional 1d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."